google-github-actions/analyze-code-security-scc/README.md

 ## Description

-This Github action identifies insecure configurations in Infrastructure as Code (IaC) files for Google Cloud resources.
+This GitHub action identifies insecure configurations in Infrastructure as Code (IaC) files for Google Cloud resources.
 This action requires Terraform plan files in JSON format for scanning.

 Use this action to detect and remediate issues in IaC files for Google Cloud before you deploy the resources.